 The Good News

-The beginning of the year is the time of year when many companies are setting their goals and budgets for the new year and assessing skills gaps within the business which need to be filled.
+The beginning of the year is the time of year when many companies are setting their goals and budgets for the new year and assessing skills gaps within the business that need to be filled.
 This means there are likely to be more jobs available in January and February than at any other time of year.
-From that perspective, the New Year is a great time for finding a new job.
+From that perspective, the New Year is a great time for finding and starting off well in your new job.

 The Bad News

 However, it’s not just companies that are goal setting.
 When so many of us have time away from our jobs over the festive season, we tend to focus on the negative.
 That’s why so many of us make it our New Year’s resolution to find our dream job.

 So the answer is yes, it is true that there are many more jobs to choose from at this time of year.
 However, you should be aware that there is also increased competition from other job seekers.
 So here are our top tips to help you stand out above the crowd and take the stress out of your New Year’s job search.

 What have you been doing since you last updated your CV?
 Is your most recent experience listed on there?
 Would it make you stand out to potential employers as being someone they should hire?
 If you’re not sure, one of our expert Recruitment Consultants would be happy to review your CV for you and give you a few pointers if you need it.

 Of course, the most obvious social media platform for job seekers is LinkedIn.
 Updating your LinkedIn profile is a great way of saving yourself time and stress by job hunting passively.
 What this means is that potential employers and Recruiters come and find you instead of you having to go and look for them.